“Mom, can I go on a missions trip?”

 Teach Your Children About Well-Known Missionaries and How God Helped Them

-We are currently using a resource called To Every Nation: A Study of 12 Missionaries and Their Great God for our family Bible time.
-It’s a bit hard to get the 2 year old to pay attention (as with most toddlers!) but our 4, 7 and 10 year old children are eating it up.
+It’s a bit hard to get the 2 year old to pay attention (as with most toddlers!) but our 4, 7 and 10 year old children are learning so much!

 You can grab your copy here or click the picture below to find out more about it!